preshiousshittu/mobile-computing-app-project/README.md

 # mobile-computing-app-project
 This is the repo for our mobile computing class project(a party supplies delivery app)

-email and password -> test2@gmail.com, 1234567

-Instructions for Running the Party Maker app
+**Instructions for Running the Party Maker app**

-To navigate the app.
-You could either sign up or sign in

 If you intend to sign up you will need the following to gain access:

-username: test@gmail.com
+username - test@gmail.com
-password: 1234567
+password - 1234567

 After you log in.
 The application takes you the main page where you can either search for an item by using the search bar at the top or you can scroll down manually and go